 The NSW Government will provide regular progress reports on how NSW Bushfire Inquiry recommendations are being implemented.

 Resilience NSW has been assigned to coordinate and oversee the implementation of the inquiry’s recommendations.

-January to March 2021 is the first quarterly report (PDF, 723.86 KB) and captures the activities of nine NSW Government agencies responsible for the implementation of initiatives and projects to address the inquiry’s recommendations.
+April to June 2021 is the second quarterly report and captures the activities of NSW Government agencies responsible for the implementation of initiatives and projects to address the inquiry’s recommendations.